malklera/mutual-funds/README.md

 non empty show and export will go through funds.json and only grab the ones in the slice, on modify instead it will modify my-funds.json instead

-TODO: The same way i create the first .json file, i have to create this myFunds.json file the first time empty
+DONE: The same way i create the first .json file, i have to create this myFunds.json file the first time empty

 + Show data.